Podlite - a lightweight markup language

 This mechanism is described under L<#Special Features> below.

-Podlite include the possibility of assigning a unique identifier to a block.
+Podlite includes the possibility of assigning a unique identifier to a block.
 These identifiers can be explicitly assigned to any blocks using the :id attribute.
-Later, these identifiers are utilized for adressing blocks and creating links.
+Later, these identifiers are utilized for addressing blocks and creating links.

 =for head1 :id<intro>